jasmine/jasmine-browser-runner/README.md

 if no value is specified for the `url` then a default of `http://localhost:4445/wd/hub` is used.

+It's common for remote grids to support only a limited set of ports.
+Check your remote grid's documentation to make sure that the port you're using is supported.
+When using a remote grid, `jasmine-browser-runner` will run on port 5555 unless you use the `--port` command line option or specify a port in the second parameter to`startServer`.

 ## Want more control?

 ```javascript